giocosmiano/haskell-programming/readme.md

    - the reduced value
    - OR another function that will be further applied, and so on, which will eventually reduced into a value

  - Functions are data because they will eventually get evaluated, and reduced into a value.
-See [Chapter 22 - Reader](https://github.com/giocosmiano/haskell-programming#chapter-22---reader)
+Read [Chapter 22 - Reader](https://github.com/giocosmiano/haskell-programming#chapter-22---reader)

  - Always helpful to use **_`:t`_** for type, **_`:k`_** for kind or **_`:i`_** info to get more details

- - **Reminder to myself** to always come back to this simple pattern `f x = y` every time I get lost
+ - **Reminder to myself** to always come back to this simple pattern `f x = y` when I get lost
    - on where to apply the function to a value
    - or how many times I have to `lift` the function over a multi-layered structures of `Functor`, `Applicative`, `Monad` and `Monad Transformers`.
-See [Chapter 25 - Composing Types](https://github.com/giocosmiano/haskell-programming/tree/master/ch25-composing-types) and [Chapter 26 - Monad Transformers](https://github.com/giocosmiano/haskell-programming/tree/master/ch26-monad-transformers)
+Read [Chapter 25 - Composing Types](https://github.com/giocosmiano/haskell-programming/tree/master/ch25-composing-types) and [Chapter 26 - Monad Transformers](https://github.com/giocosmiano/haskell-programming/tree/master/ch26-monad-transformers)
    - `f x = y`
      - `f` - function